 Say one of your zero-hours contract employees has worked 10 hours for you in a given week.
 Here’s the calculation you’d have to do:

 (12.07/100) x 10 hours = 1.2 hours = 72 minutes.

 So a zero-hours contract employee who works 10 hours in a week will accrue 72 minutes of paid leave.

 You’ll have to do this calculation every week for every zero-hours contract worker on your books.
-To make things a little easier, the Government has a great holiday entitlement calculator on their website.
+To make things a little easier, we have a great holiday entitlement calculator you can use.

 How to Calculate Holiday Pay for Zero-Hours Contract Employees

 Employees are entitled to a week’s pay for every week of statutory leave they take, and this week’s pay is calculated based on hours worked, and the amount they’re paid for these hours.

 For zero-hours contract employees, it’s calculated based on the worker’s average pay from the previous 12 weeks – but only counting the weeks in which they were paid.
 So if a week passed in which they worked no hours, it won’t bring down the average.
 Instead, you’ll need to count back another week so that the rate is based on 12 weeks in which they received pay.